SpoonD/Python-Projects/README.md

 Word Frequency: A data analysis project with use of web scraping, data cleaning, and NLP for counting the word frequency of words in a classic novel.

 Movie Similarity: Finding similarity between movies using plots of the movie.

+Song Genre Classfier: Machine Learning Project using Naive Bayes, Logistic Regression, and Decision Tree classifiers.
+Built to be able to classify song genres correctly.